 The study also showed that new equipment was significantly quieter than old ones (of about 3-5 years of usage) and a solution to the noise problems could be to replace the old equipment.
 In general, there was a mismatch between objective noise levels and perceptually noisy equipment.

-Despite the fact that the noise levels generally complied with the rules and guidelines, the staff was annoyed by the loud noise from the dental equipment during actual operations, and they expressed that if the noise levels could be reduced – it would improve both well-being and job satisfaction.
+Even though the noise levels generally complied with the rules and guidelines, the staff was annoyed by the loud noise from the dental equipment during actual operations.
+And they expressed that if the noise levels could be reduced – it would improve both well-being and job satisfaction.